What are the Bike Tracks in Niue?

 One of the more relaxed bike trails in Niue, Bike Track 3 is a short loop starting and ending in the village of Makefu (or anywhere along the trail, if you like).
 You can make this a longer journey by combining this track with Bike Track 2 (above) and/or Bike Track 4 (below).
 Highlights on the trail include the Makefu Sea Track and whale watching lookout, as well as the historic Peniamina’s Memorial Grave.

 Starting in Makefu Village, take the Makefu Bush Road south into the dense forest and one of the best examples of forest on the west side of the island.
-You’ll ride this section of the trail for approximately 2.8km (1.7 miles) before turning right onto Namoui Bush Road.
+You’ll ride this section of the trail for approximately 2.8 km (1.7 mi) before turning right onto Namoui Bush Road.
 Continue on Namoui Bush Road all the way to the end where you’ll emerge on the main road.
 Now, follow the main road north where you’ll see Peniamina’s Memorial Grave and the Makefu Sea Track signposted from the road.
 You’ll shortly arrive back in Makefu where you started.
+Learn more about the sea track in the 10 Best Sea Tracks on the West Coast of Niue.

 Walking time: approximately 4 hours

 Bike Track 4 is a favourable bike trail to do, not taking too much time, allowing you more time to explore some of the iconic coastal attractions along the way.
-Attractions include Hio Beach, Limu Pools, Matapa Chasm and the Talava Arches.
+Attractions include Hio Beach, Limu Pools, Matapa Chasm and the Talava Arches (all in the 10 Best Sea Tracks in Niue).
 You can start anywhere on the route.

 After spending time in Hikutavake, head south on the main road where you’ll be able to call in at the Limu Pools for a swim.
-Finally, continue south on the main road back to Tuapa where you’ll be able to reward yourself with food and drinks at the Hio Cafe & Bar.
+Finally, continue south on the main road back to Tuapa where you’ll be able to reward yourself with food and drinks at the Hio Cafe & Bar, which you can learn more about in The 10 Best Restaurants in Niue.

 Cycling time: approximately 45 minutes – 1 hour

 Last but certainly not least, Bike Track 5 is one of the best ways to experience the Huvalu Forest Conservation Area.
-This is Niue’s protected native forest with the Vinivini Bush Road allowing you to ride approximately 7.8km (4.8 miles) of bush road.
+This is Niue’s protected native forest with the Vinivini Bush Track allowing you to ride approximately 7.8 km (4.8 mi) of bush road.
 You can start anywhere on the trail.

 More About Bike Trails in Niue